janosgyerik/writing-markdown-well/README.md

 Which writing style is the most readable?

-You guessed, I prefer this one:
+You guessed it: I recommend this one:

     Section
     -------